 and they found themselves trapped in ‘Holland’.

 They married and had four children, Yoyo being the eldest.
-By 1950, when Yoyo was 6 years old, they their marriage stalled and they divorced, never to see each other again.
+By 1950, when Yoyo was 6 years old, their marriage stalled and they divorced, never to see each other again.

 This background formed the basis for Yoyo’s calling later in life: bridging seemingly irreconcilable opposites.
 Both internally and externally.